lkolo-prez/terraform-provider-mikrotik/README.md

 This is a terraform provider for managing resources on your RouterOS device.
 To see what resources and data sources are supported, please see the [documentation](https://registry.terraform.io/providers/ddelnano/mikrotik/latest/docs) on the terraform registry.

+## RouterOS 7 Support

+✅ **Full RouterOS 7.x support is now available!**

+This provider has been updated to work with MikroTik RouterOS 7.x, including:
+- New BGP implementation (`/routing/bgp/connection` and `/routing/bgp/template`)
+- Firewall RAW table for pre-connection tracking
+- Enhanced VLAN support with hardware acceleration
+- Improved WireGuard integration
+- All modern RouterOS 7 features

+**Migration Guide**: See [MIGRATION_ROUTEROS7.md](./MIGRATION_ROUTEROS7.md) for upgrading from RouterOS 6.x

+**What's New**: See [ROUTEROS7_SUPPORT.md](./ROUTEROS7_SUPPORT.md) for detailed information about RouterOS 7 features

 ## Support

 You can discuss any issues you have or feature requests in [Discord](https://discord.gg/ZpNq8ez).